NguyenLoi851/sum-study-from-zero-to-hero/README.md

 # Change branch to see code from basic to standard

+# Flow to write new instruction

+- 1: Declare state in crate::state

+- 2: Declare related account in crate::instructions

+- 3: Declare function in crate::instructions

+- 4: Declare instruction in crate::lib

 # Flow and Note (base on test file)

 Note 1: program.provider.publicKey is address of your wallet in your local computer (/home/user/.config/solana)